Decluttering Strategies: Ways to Shed Your Stuff and Simplify Your Life

 Except for rare instances (you own a collection of Matisse paintings you need to protect?), you shouldn’t buy or keep more stuff than your current space will hold.
 This means stopping shopping (or purging garments) when your closet is so stuffed it won’t shut or making Junior give away a few stuffed animals when the toy box overfloweth.

 Both of these websites and books have a similar message: Devote short bursts of time (15 to 20 minutes) to throwing stuff out and cleaning up your home.
 FlyLady recommends setting a timer; the other resource (there may be kids around, so we won’t display its full name) advocates walking a line between getting rid of junk you don’t need and keeping things you enjoy.
 “Redefine minimalism to fit your own life,” it coaches.

 Whether you enlist your dapper friend to help you winnow down your collection of, ahem, 200 bow ties, or you go through family photos with your kid brother, it helps to have another set of eyes and hands on your stuff.
 Hiring a professional organizer by the project or hour is another option.
 The National Association of Professional Organizers is a good place to look for one—its members must undergo multiple hours of training and education to receive certification.
-We’ll write more about organizers later this year.
+Click here for more advice on hiring a professional organizer.